alexfoxy/lax.js/README.md

         900: [30,40,60], // Screen width > 500 and < 900
         1400: [30,40,60] // Screen width > 900
       }
-    ]
+    ],
   }
 ```

 ### Options

 #### `modValue: number | undefined`
-Set this option to modulus the value from the driver, for example if you want to loop an animation while the driver value increases.
+Set this option to modulus the value from the driver, for example if you want to loop the animation value as the driver value continues to increase.

 #### `frameStep: number = 1`
 By default each animation updates its value every animation frame, around ~60 times per second.
 You can use the `frameStep` to reduce frequency of the animation updating.
 For example a value of `2` would only update ~30 times per second and a value of `60` would only update about once per second.